markshapiro/go-pubsub-workflow/README.md

 ### known bugs / improvements
 - introduce usage of redis pipelines
 - use better marshaler than json when storing data to redis/publishing
-- global events (currently tasks are only triggered by event emitters that trace back to the same publish handler calls, in other words within the same process "session")
+- global events (currently tasks are only triggered by event emitters that trace back to the same publish handler calls, in other words within the same process session)
 <br/>global events would be very usefull when dealing with external events (such as for example intercepting delivered package events in purchase workflow)
 - cleanup of space/unused data
 - currently there is a possibility that a task will overlap with subsequent/next tasks, this can happen when the handler call is requeued after it already published messages to run subsequent tasks.